Examples of Government Procurement Fraud Schemes

 It’s imperative to remain vigilant against employee fraud as well.
 Employees within the purchasing department may exploit their position for personal gain or in collusion with external parties.
 High-value purchases like computers, tools, and automobiles often become the center of such fraudulent activities.

-By understanding these fraudulent practices and implementing robust monitoring and control mechanisms, organizations can protect themselves from the damaging effects of procurement fraud.
+If you are looking to hire a lawyer for government contract fraud, first understand that by understanding the above fraudulent practices and implementing robust monitoring and control mechanisms, organizations can protect themselves from the damaging effects of procurement fraud.

 Types of Price-Fixing Fraud

 Price-fixing in government contracting occurs when bidders collude to manipulate the pricing of goods or services.
-Vendors or contractors can do this to inflate the federal government’s and taxpayers’ prices for public goods.
+Civilian vendors or military contractors can do this to inflate the federal government’s and taxpayers’ prices for public goods.
 Here are some examples of price-fixing:

 Instances of Bid-Rigging in Government Contracting